gradle/gradle/design-docs/play-support.md

 ### Open Issues

+#### Story: Continuous Gradle mode rebuilds if inputs to the model change

+Monitor files that are inputs to the model for changes too.

+TODO: This should be split into multiple stories.

+Model inputs include build.gradle, settings.gradle, gradle.properties, custom configuration files, some web service.

+There are a few more inputs that might not be so obvious:

+- The gradle-wrapper.properties file.
+- The gradle.properties and init.gradle scripts in ~/.gradle, and their inputs.
+- The plugins and their inputs and dependencies.
+- The contents of the various repositories that the build logic uses, eg to resolve plugins, libraries and so on.
+- The presence/absence of source directories (these affect the new model)
+- The toolchains that the build uses
+- Environment variables, system properties, command-line options provided when Gradle was invoked.
+- Values the user was prompted for, eg from in the IDE.

 TODO: See if these make sense incorporated in another story/Feature.

 - Don’t bother with performance test for now.
 Add tooling API + daemon stress tests later.